-- § 3.
-In compiling his individualised study path, the student can call on the assistance of the study path adviser. - § 4.
+- § 4.
+A student who has not attained a credit certificate or a tolerated fail for all programme units taken up will as a minimum enrol once again for all programme units for which no credit certificate or tolerated fail was attained at the following enrolment in this programme.
+If one of these programme units is an elective course unit, the student can opt for a replacement elective course unit within the valid agreements of the relevant programme. - § 5.
+In compiling his individualised study path, the student can call on the assistance of the study path adviser. - § 6.
 The student can determine his individualised study path for first semester programme units and full year course units up to and including 15 October.
 Second semester programme units can be determined up to and including 28 February.
 Enrolment outside the proposed enrolment periods, is only possible with the consent of the Dean, in accordance with article 60.
 Should the student fail to do so before 15 November and 31 March, respectively, in consultation with the study path adviser, then the student will be considered to have terminated the Enrolment Agreement and will be struck off, administratively.
-Should this be the case, he shall cease to enjoy the rights of a VUB student. - § 5.
+Should this be the case, he shall cease to enjoy the rights of a VUB student.

+§ 7.
 In putting together their individualised study paths for the academic year, students must limit the number of ECTS-credits derived from foreign-language modules up to 18.33% of the study points for bachelor's programmes and up to 50% of the study load from the ECTS-credits for master's programmes.